-C. Prevention and Education Priority Recommendations 2022 Status 1.
-Educate the community regarding: 1.
+C. Prevention and Education Priority Recommendations 2022 Status Educate the community regarding: 1.
 IP Impact of substance use on brain development.
 Narcan deployment, safe storage / disposal of prescription drugs (i.e. pill drops and drug take back programs) How to select providers, avoid unethical providers; and, navigate insurance coverage.
 2024 1.
 Engage community (youth included) and professionals reflective of Palm Beach County to participate, increase awareness, and ensure ongoing voice and choice.
 2. Foster partnerships among schools, mental health organizations, healthcare providers, and community groups to create a network of support for youth mental health.
 3. Support/enhance integrated services in Palm Beach County schools.
 4. Support various outlets in community locations that are easily accessible for youth to express and receive support for their behavioral health needs including the arts, exercise, parks, etc. 5.
 Advocate for family trainings and programs in schools and community-based spaces (recreation centers, religious institutions, grassroots organizations) where families are already.
 6. Rethink how providers can be available to deliver services so they are inclusive and meet the diverse needs of the community.
 7. Develop non-traditional supports, like peer-to-peer support, to enhance the care system, offer more paths to help, and combat workforce shortages.
 8. Support campaigns like the Get Your Green On campaign to spread awareness, encourage open discussion about mental health and trauma, and destigmatize challenges.
 9. Educate on Adverse Childhood Experiences (ACEs) and the need for trauma-informed care.
 10. Emphasize the importance of coping and self-care plans in building resilience.
 11. Support behavioral health technicians' curriculum for high school students and promote MH and SUD professional internships.
 12. Expand and support mental health first aide with a goal of one in fifteen citizens in Palm Beach County trained in MHFA, youth MHFA, or other versions.

 D. Public Policy Priority Recommendations

 2022 Status

-1. Advocate for policies and legislation that improve stan care including: integration of behavioral and primary hadoption of standards of care that are person-centered a recovery-oriented aimed at improving long-term outcorequirements needed for provider licensure. ealth care; 2.
+1. Advocate for policies and legislation that improve standards of care including: integration of behavioral and primary health care; adoption of standards of care that are person-centered and recovery-oriented aimed at improving long-term outcomes; and, requirements needed for provider licensure.
+1. IP 2.
 IP

 2. Advocate for Medicaid expansion.

 2024

-Recommendation to BCC that the County lead and comprehensive planning process between the mana entity, Health Care District to drive alignment, coo shared commitments, shared accountability, and cla and responsibilities.
-Engage Palm Beach County policy makers by disser Plan and its recommendations.
-Research, evaluate and recommend changes to feder mandating 20 year sentence for individuals convict or injury as a result distributing illicit drugs.
-Add membership to BHSUCOD for individuals or members of individuals with significant mental illn ging rdination, arify roles eminating eral law ed of death family
+Recommendation to BCC that the County lead and/or support comprehensive planning process between the managing entity, Health Care District to drive alignment, coordination, shared commitments, shared accountability, and clarify roles and responsibilities.
+Engage Palm Beach County policy makers by disseminating Plan and its recommendations.
+Research, evaluate and recommend changes to federal law mandating 20 year sentence for individuals convicted of death or injury as a result distributing illicit drugs.
+Add membership to BHSUCOD for individuals or family

-2022 Status 1.
-Identify / develop alternative community placements in areas 1.
-IP where there are few if any available.
-2. IP 2.
-Identify and provide sustainable resources (essential services) for 3.
-C individuals re-entering the community such as those provided through the Community Services Department's federal grant research project, Comprehensive Opioid, Stimulant, Substance Abuse Program (COSSAP).
+E. Justice System and Public Safety Priority Recommendations 2022 Status Identify / develop alternative community placements in areas where there are few if any available.
+Identify and provide sustainable resources (essential services) for individuals re-entering the community such as those provided through the Community Services Department's federal grant research project, Comprehensive Opioid, Stimulant, Substance Abuse Program (COSSAP).
 (Housing and peer support, care coordination, flex funds).
-3. Advocate for the Palm Beach County Sheriff's Office to carry and use Narcan when responding to overdose calls.
-2024
+1. IP 2.
+IP 3.
+C 3.
+Advocate for the Palm Beach County Sheriff's Office to carry and use Narcan when responding to overdose calls.
+2024 1.
+Work with law enforcement and courts to intervene with offenders' misdemeanors earlier and provide treatment options.

-- 1. Work with law enforcement and courts to intervene with offenders' misdemeanors earlier and provide treatment options. - 2.
-Demonstrate results through efforts like COSSUP and MAPS. - 3.
+- 2. Demonstrate results through efforts like COSSUP and MAPS. - 3.
 Fund more peer-to-peer efforts in SUD, MI, justice and corrections.